cyberholics/200-days-of-machine-learning/README.md

 In these 200days of learning, I aim to
 1. Learn how to build Deep learning models with PyTorch
 2. Learn natural language processing(NLP) with PyTorch
+3. Learn and build projects around the intersection of artificial intelligence(AI) and Cyber security
-3. Learn Machine Learning Operations (Mlops)
+4. Learn Machine Learning Operations (Mlops)

+### Summary of the 200 days
+Coming soon......